itinsley/soundclash_client/README.md

 Questions for code review
 * Naming conventions - upper case for constructors and modules? lower case for functions generally.
 Lower case when default export == a single function?
 * Inconsistency between approaches - createClash calls API directly and currentUser updates via action/redux
+* Properly understanding reducers - should I have one or many?
+Is it ok for the action to manipulate the state and use a more general purpose reducer to actually update the state? i..e refreshUserAction